IgnaLog/react-taskapp-localstorage/README.md

 ![](https://i.ibb.co/rQzVxDH/react-taskapp-localstorage.png)

+You can do tests on the web here: [React Task App LocalStorage](https://ignalog.github.io/react-taskapp-localstorage/).

 ## 💻 Quick start

 To deploy this project, you must first install the node_modules packages.
 To do this, open a console with the main path of the project and run: